Shoaib-33/Fighter-Jet-Image-Recogniser/README.md

-# Fighter-Jet-Image-Recognizer
+# Military-Jet-Image-Recognizer

 <img src = "photos/mig-41.jpg" width="700" height="350">

 # Description
-The project is all about Military aviation more specifically fighter jet image recoginizer which can identify fighter aircraft from the image of the aircraft provided as input.
+The project is all about Military aviation more specifically fighter jet image recoginizer which can identify Military aircraft from the image of the aircraft provided as input.